 The work in P3 [14] proposes a parallel programming environment based on an underlying peer-to-peer infrastructure.
 Participating machines may behave as computing nodes, that perform actual computations, or manager nodes, that behave as Gnutella [15] ultra-peers.
 Applications are exclusively developed in Java and must derive from a specific class (P3Parallel), which precludes our vision of fostering adoption of the system by running existing applications unmodified.
-Contrary to our stateless approach, P3 tries to build a P2P storage for intermediate results, process synchronization, and message-passing, which raises bandwidth issues w.r.t. data availability in the presence of a dynamic membership [7].
+P3 also contrasts in the fact that it tries to build a peer-to-peer storage system to save intermediate results, and also for process synchronization and message passing.
+This raises bandwidth issues w.r.t. maintaining data available in the presence of a dynamic membership [7].
+Once again, an approach based on stateless components, like we prescribe, is more adequate to a peer-to-peer deployment.